 Futureproof University Jargon Buster — woman on bed with laptop and textbooks

-Your beginners’ guide to university lingo to help you hit the ground running.
+Your beginners’ guide to university jargon to help you hit the ground running.

 Starting university may seem like a daunting experience.
 The intimidating terminology of higher education can be nerve-wracking for you uni newbies (and most people TBH).
 Credits, dissertations, UCAS — what on Earth does it all mean?